erjicles/Radicals/README.md

 handle rational radicands of arbitrary precision (see dependencies).
 Seamlessly integrates with other numeric types such as int, long, and BigInteger.

+NuGet package for this library is published [here](https://www.nuget.org/packages/DelSquared.Radicals/).

 ## Usage
 This library provides three structures to enable radical expression arithmetic: